gthompson30/stuycs-submit/README.md

 Do Ctrl+X to save the file.
 When prompted to "Save modified buffer", type ```y```.
 When prompted to edit the filename, don't change it, and press enter.

 Congratulations!
 You should now have stuycs-submit installed on your computer!
-To test if this is working,
+To test if it's working, restart your terminal session by closing and reopening it, and run the command: ```stuycs-submit```.
+If all is working correctly, you should get a message informing you of the command's correct usage.

 ## Authentication